itf/ivan.fyi/content/_index.md

 - Chatbot to help diagnose code issues faster
 - Analyzing an embedded operating system written in rust for unsafe code and exploits;

 Originally from Brazil, which I represented in multiple International Science Olympiads.
-IPhO and IJSO gold medalist, IOAA, IOL, WoPhO and OIaB Silver medalist.
+[IPhO](https://ipho-unofficial.org/timeline/2012/individual) and IJSO gold medalist, [IOAA](https://www.gov.br/mast/pt-br/assuntos/noticias/2012/agosto/brasil-encerra-participacao-na-olimpiada-de-astronomia-com-tres-medalhas), IOL, WoPhO and OIaB Silver medalist.

 I am a jack of all trades, constantly learning about new areas so I can better interface with people.
-My background competing in physics, biology, linguistics, astronomy and mathematics
+My background competing in [physics](https://ipho-unofficial.org/timeline/2012/individual), biology, linguistics, astronomy, chemistry, mathematics and informatics, together with graduating in electrical engineering, computer science and mathematics gives me a good interdisciplinary background to approach problems.

+I also have experience helping take care of [multiple types of animals](me_and_animals.md), including armadillos, anteaters, parrots and toucans.
+My main current hobby is ballroom dancing.

 You can learn more about me on my [About](about.md) page, check my [resume](resume.md), or  contact me on ivanaf @ alum . mit . edu.